eug11ne/space_images/README.md

 ## tg-bot-all.py
 Publishes a random picture from **images** folder to tg channel every N hours.
-It uses the following parameters from **.env** file:
-- `TG_KEY` - your telegram bot token.
-- `TG_PUBLICATION_PERIOD` - number of hours to wait before publishing the next image.

 ## common_functions.py
 Contains a set of common functions that are reused by the scripts.